james-a-rob/KodaStream/README.md

 ## Starting an event
-All you need to start a live stream is one or more peices of video content (added to the video directory).
-With the app running you can call the /events enpoint with a POST request.
+All you need to start a live stream is one or more pieces of video content (added to the ./video directory).
+With the app running you can call the ```/events``` enpoint with a POST request.

 Example JSON body request to start a stream.